kabel/unl-magento/README.txt

 When running maintenance on the magento project that may require temporary shutdown of magento run the following command.
     cd /path/to/magento
-    /path/to/unl-magento/swapMaintenance.sh
+    /path/to/unl-magento/data/scripts/swapMaintenance.sh YOUR_IP_ADDRESS
-Once the maintenance is over run the command again to restore access
+Once the maintenance is over run /path/to/unl-magento/data/scripts/swapMaintenance.sh -e

 == TAX RATE MAINTENANCE ==